 Note that if you are the custodial parent and you sign Form 8332, you can no longer claim the child as your dependent.

 If you have not yet filed your 2017 taxes, you can also claim an exemption of $4,050 for each dependent or child.
-However, the Trump tax plan eliminated these exemptions in favor of a higher standard deduction for the 2018 tax year.
+However, the Trump tax plan eliminated these exemptions in favor of a higher standard deduction for the 2018 tax year and beyond.

 Deducting Legal Fees When Filing Taxes After Divorce